Let’s face it, being disabled is not all sunshine and rainbows. It’s not a non-stop party.

-- Queue Jumping: this is my favourite perk!
+this is one of my favourite perks of being disabled.
 Being a wheelchair user I usually get to skip the queues at theme parks, concerts or clubs.
 It’s very handy if there is a mile long queue to be able to go straight to the front.
-Although I do feel a bit awkward and I try not to make eye contact with the people waiting patiently in the queue as I go by, especially if it is raining.
+Although I do feel a bit awkward and I try not to make eye contact with the people waiting patiently in the queue as I go by.
+Especially if it is raining.

-- Good Parking: Disabled parking spaces are always situated near to the entrance of buildings so are really handy because most disabled people find it difficult to walk or roll long distances.
-However these parking spaces are sometimes abused by those without a disability, other than being lazy.
-But I like to give people the benefit of the doubt because disabilities are not always visible.
+Disabled parking spaces are always situated near to the entrance of buildings.
+They’re really handy because most disabled people find it difficult to walk or roll long distances.
+However, these parking spaces are sometimes abused by those without a disability, other than being lazy.
+But I try to give people the benefit of the doubt because disabilities are not always visible.

-- Free Carers’ Tickets: When I go to the cinema and music concerts I am entitled to a free carers ticket.
+When I go to the cinema and music concerts I am entitled to a free carers ticket.
 Most places will offer this but there are still some places that don’t.
-It’s only fair that the carers get a free ticket because they wouldn’t be there if I wasn’t disabled, so effectively I am paying extra because of my disability.
+It’s only fair that the carers get a free ticket because they wouldn’t be there if I wasn’t disabled.
+Effectively I am paying extra because of my disability.

-- I tend to meet interesting people when I go out: When I go clubbing I almost always attract people who want to talk to me or dance with me.
-I like it when people come up to me because I want to meet people and it often makes the night more interesting, especially if they are drunk which they usually are.
+When I go clubbing I almost always attract people who want to talk to me or dance with me.
+I (usually) like it when people come up to me because I want to meet people and it often makes the night more interesting, especially if they are drunk which they usually are.
 I especially like it when girls come up to me and randomly give me a kiss which tends to happen not infrequently!